-In addition to being medium-sized, Sacramento International Airport contains numerous works of public art and outposts of some favorite Sacramento restaurants.
+In addition to being medium-sized, the Sacramento airport contains numerous works of public art and outposts of some favorite Sacramento restaurants.
 Add it all together with improved customer service – a winning combination!

 Fun fact: Terminals A & B (combined) have 17 works of public art, 21 dining options and 19 shopping options.